I have an obsession with Din Tai Fung. Visiting the original location of Din Tai Fung was at the top of my list of must do things in Taipei.

 The most important part of any xiao long bao is the skin or wrapper.
-The skin must be thin and delicate with identical folds (18 to be exact) while thick enough to hold the pork and hot liquids hidden inside.
+The skin must be thin and delicate with identical folds (18 to be exact).
+But, it must also be thick enough to hold the pork and hot liquids hidden inside.
 These dumplings were perfect.
 I can’t describe it any other way.
-Each dumpling was delicate with just the right thickness and chewy bite.
+Each dumpling was delicate with the right thickness and chewy bite.

-Using my chopsticks, I punctured a small hole in the side of the dumpling, releasing the rich golden broth into my spoon.
+Using my chopsticks, I punctured a small hole in the side of the dumpling.
+This released rich golden broth into my spoon.
 The hot broth, infused with pork flavors, was well balanced without being too salty or oily.
 A dip in the soy sauce, vinegar, and ginger enhanced the flavors of each bite and added a tangy acidic bite.

-The large pork meatball inside was flavorful but not as juicy as other locations I have visited, but it was anything but dry.
+The large pork meatball was flavorful but not as juicy as other locations I have visited.
+But, it was anything but dry.
 I did arrive right before closing, so that could be the reason.
-I enjoyed how the pork tasted like pork, not overly sweet or salty.
+I enjoyed how the pork tasted like pork, not too sweet or salty.

-There really isn’t anywhere else that does pork xiao long bao so well.
-Though small, they were packed a lot of flavors.
+There isn’t anywhere else that does pork xiao long bao so well.
+Though small, these dumplings packed a lot of flavor.

 Steamed Shrimp and Pork Shao Mai

-Since I love pork and I love shrimp, ordering the Steamed Shrimp and Pork Shao Mai (80 TWD for 5 or about $2.74), was a no-brainer.
+I love pork and I love shrimp.
+So, ordering the Steamed Shrimp and Pork Shao Mai (80 TWD for 5 or about $2.74) was a no-brainer.
 These dumplings are another one of my favorite.

-These shao mai were similar to the xiao long bao except for one big difference, the large pieces of bright shrimp poking out the top of each dumpling.
+These shao mai were like the xiao long bao except for one big difference.
+And, that difference was the large pieces of bright shrimp poking out the top of each dumpling.

-Just as with the pork in the xiao long bao, the shrimp and pork were a little overcooked than usual, but not a dealbreaker.
+As with the pork in the xiao long bao, the shrimp and pork were a little overcooked than usual, but not a deal breaker.
 Luckily, the flavors were on point.
-The combination of rich pork and salty briny shrimp was an explosion of flavors that just works so well together.
+The combination of rich pork and salty shrimp was an explosion of flavors.

 I decided to finish off the meal with Pork Buns (80 TWD for 2 or about $2.74).